oceanypt/LLM-self-eval/README.md

 ## Auto-evaluation by Model Themselves

-Here, in this work, we propose a new insight that tries to let models evaluate themselves.
+Here, we propose a new insight that tries to let models evaluate themselves.
 Similar to Arena, we also conduct pairwise comparisons among models, but the difference is that we don’t require humans to leave preference feedback anymore, but let the rest of the models that don’t participate in the comparison do evaluation.

 ## Method